-Shimmering lochs (lakes) dominate the Waternish Peninsula, while jagged volcanic formations left over from landslides form the Trotternish Ridge.
-Wind-swept Red & Black Cuillin mountains rise to meet the clouds in the South.
+Shimmering lochs (lakes) dominate the Waternish Peninsula, while jagged volcanic formations left over from landslides from the Trotternish Ridge.
+Windswept Red & Black Cuillin mountains rise to meet the clouds in the South.

 Landscapes on Skye are some of the most impressive in all of Britain.

 You can drive around the island in half a day without stopping.
 But because there’s so much to see, I recommend spending at least 2 full days on the Isle of Skye.
 Plus you should schedule an additional half day to drive up from Fort William, and another half day to get back.